akaabdullahmateen/roadmap/css/concepts/index.md

   [, selectors-list]
 ```

 The declarations list is a semicolon-separated list of declarations - which are pairs of properties and values.
-The last declaration is not required to be terminated by a semicolon, though it is good practice to do it.
-Whitespaces before, between, and after properties and values are ignored.
-Both properties and values are case-insensitive.
+The last declaration is not required to be terminated by a semicolon.
 If any invalid value is passed to a property, that accepts multiple values, the entire declaration is ignored.

 ```css
 declarations-list ::=